jimz011/homekit-infused/readme.md

 #### About
 Homekit Infused v2.0.0 is the craziest lovelace setup out there in YAML mode.
-It is 90% configurable through the Homekit Infused interface!
-The other 10% is still super easy to setup.
-Your views will be auto-filled with your own entities and all you'd need to do is set up a single file!
-But WAIT!!!!!
-There is more..........
+It is 95% configurable through the Homekit Infused interface!
+The other 5% is still super easy to setup and there is a chance you will never even have to touch these files (depending on your usecase).
+Views will be autofilled according to the entities setup within the HKI interface!

 Homekit Infused has a fully customizable UI, you can create your own frontpage layout with ease with the built-in edit mode which allows you to show/hide and add elements to the UI with a flick of a button.
 Most of the configuration can be done within the HKI Settings and changes done within the UI are INSTANT!!!
 Yes you've read it well, no restarts or lovelace refreshes required!

+Do not like certain elements I have created?
+Almost every single element can be renamed, shown or hidden and each view has a special user area.
+The user area works like how you'd setup any other lovelace card and will show up on the designated views.
+User content will rarely be touched by me and should survive most (if not all) updates without you needing to worry about it.
+So if you don't like my vacuum control center, but you do like HKI, well you can disable my control center and create one yourself with ease.
+No special programming skills required other than knowing how to create lovelace cards which is very well documented on the Home Assistant website.

 Updating should be relatively easy unless a major breaking change comes from the HA team.
 Whenever a large update will come I will make it thorough guides for you to make the update as smooth as possible.